totaljs-es/totaldesktop/README.md

 `TotalDesktop` is the native app suite from **Spanish Total.js** for teams building with [Total.js](https://www.totaljs.com/).

-This public repository is the shareable layer of the suite: bridge modules, public docs, and lightweight assets that make sense outside the private app workspace itself.
+This public repository contains public bridge modules, lightweight assets, and product links for the TotalDesktop suite.

 Right now the first published module is **TotalResources**.